-The following table sets forth summary compensation information for the following persons: (i) all persons serving as our principal executive officer during the years ended April 30, 2022 and 2021, and (ii) our two other most highly compensated executive officers who received compensation during the years ended April 30, 2022 and 2021, who were executive officers on the last day of our fiscal year.
+The following table sets forth summary compensation information for the following persons: (i) all persons serving as our principal executive officer during the years ended April 30, 2023 and 2022, and (ii) up to our two other most highly compensated executive officers who received compensation during the years ended April 30, 2023 and 2022, who were executive officers on the last day of our fiscal year.
 We refer to these persons as our "named executive officers" in this Annual Report.
 The following table includes all compensation earned by the named executive officers for the respective period, regardless of whether such amounts were actually paid during the period: